c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 }
 ```

-XUnit - Share Test Context with IClassFixture and ICollectionFixture
+xUnit - Share Test Context with IClassFixture and ICollectionFixture
 ----

-- XUnit can share test context and dependencies between tests and between multiple test classes.
+- xUnit can share test context and dependencies between tests and between multiple test classes.

 - Can also choose to get a fresh set of data every time for a test

 - Test Setup and Cleanup Codes, using Constructor() and Dispose()

-  - We can use Constructor to do Cleanup is because for each XUnit test, its associated test class is instantiated.
+  - We can use Constructor to do Cleanup is because for each xUnit test, its associated test class is instantiated.
 Test and Class instance is one to one

 - Note: Very different from NUnit